 If you're planning a holiday in Tenerife in July or August, make sure to book in advance, as the prices skyrocket and you might end up paying a small fortune.

 Summer is also when people in their 20s choose to visit Tenerife and they usually choose the area around Playa de las Americas, where most clubs in Tenerife are located.
 Also, during the summer there are more music festivals and beach parties, so its a popular time for partygoers, who enjoy long nights out, followed by lazy days on the beach.

 If you want to visit the island in summer, but you want to get away from the noise and the crowds, read our article about where to stay in Tenerife.

-It's the ideal to season to walk and explore Tenerife, not just spend time at the beach.
+It's the ideal season to walk and explore Tenerife on foot, not just spend time at the beach.

 The north and the south both have pleasant temperatures, so it's again the perfect season to go hiking in the north or to explore the trails inside Teide National Park.

 Winter is Tenerife's second high season since the Canary Islands are the warmest place in Europe, situated only 3-4 hours away from the mainland.

 When the rest of Europe is covered in snow, people in Tenerife are still enjoying temperatures above 20°C and sunny days on the beach.